Japanese aircraft carrier Sōryū: Pearl Harbor and subsequent operations

 Sōryūs second wave consisted of nine A6M Zeros and seventeen D3As.
 The former attacked Naval Air Station Kaneohe Bay, losing one Zero to American anti-aircraft guns.
 On the return trip, the Zero pilots claimed to have shot down two American aircraft while losing two of their own.
 The D3As attacked various ships in Pearl Harbor, but it is not possible to identify which aircraft attacked which ship.
 Two of them were shot down during the attack.

 While returning to Japan, Vice Admiral Chūichi Nagumo, commander of the First Air Fleet, ordered that Sōryū and Hiryū be detached on 16 December to attack the defenders of Wake Island who had already defeated the first Japanese attack on the island.
 The two carriers reached the vicinity of the island on 21 December and launched twenty-nine D3As and two B5Ns, escorted by eighteen Zeros, to attack ground targets.
 They encountered no aerial opposition and launched thirty-five B5Ns and six A6M Zeros the following day.
 They were intercepted by the two surviving Grumman F4F Wildcat fighters of Marine Fighter Squadron VMF-211.
 The Wildcats shot down two B5Ns before they were shot down themselves by the Zeros.
 The garrison surrendered the next day after Japanese troops were landed.

 The carriers arrived at Kure on 29 December.
 They were assigned to the Southern Force on 8 January 1942 and departed four days later for the Dutch East Indies.
 The ships supported the invasion of the Palau Islands and the Battle of Ambon, attacking Allied positions on the island on 23 January with fifty-four aircraft.
 Four days later the carriers detached eighteen Zeros and nine D3As to operate from land bases in support of Japanese operations in the Battle of Borneo.
-On 30 January they destroyed two aircraft on the ground and shot down a Qantas Short Empire flying boat flying to Surabaya to pick up refugees.
+On 30 January they destroyed two aircraft on the ground and shot down a Short Empire flying boat from Qantas flying to Surabaya to pick up refugees.